 9. Use the Principle of Least Privilege

-The notion of least privilege requires that a programme executes with just the rights it requires.
+The notion of least privilege requires that a program executes with just the rights it requires.
 Your application should not seek any more rights than are absolutely necessary for it to run.
 If you do not require access to the user’s contacts, avoid requesting it.
 Avoid unnecessarily connecting to networks.
 The list could go on and on, since it is very dependent on the characteristics of your application, therefore do ongoing threat modeling as you update your code.

 10. Deploy Proper Session Handling